mafudge/advanced-databases/README.md

 - Windows OS 10 or higher / Linux / Mac OS with Intel Hardware virtualization
 - Docker Desktop https://www.docker.com/products/docker-desktop/
 - 16GB RAM
-- 40GB free space for docker images and the datasets
+- 50GB free space for docker images and the datasets

+**IF YOU DON'T MEET THESE REQUIREMENTS, YOU GOING TO HAVE A BAD EXPERIENCE IN THIS COURSE.
+PERIOD.**

 ##  Setting it up